somya-ban/somya-ban/README.md

 - Learning **bioinformatics** the real way — with real biological data
 - Diving into **sequence classification**, **motif discovery**, and **gene prediction**
 - Prepping for **research internships** at places like **IISc Bangalore**
-- Slowly crafting a career that blends science, code, and creativity

 ---
 ## 🧰 Tech I Use :